code-with-amitk/Code-examples/System-Design/Concepts/Terms/README.md

 - **[Bootstraping?](Bootstraping)** How new node enters into network(Basically Distributed File sharing network).
 - **Broker,Super Peers:** As part of middleware layer, broker/super peer will facilitate communication b/w nodes(Weak peers).
 Super peer can attach to other super peer for replication.
 Weak peer can attach to another better super peer.

+<a name=de></a>
+### Deduplication
-- **Deduplication:** Eliminating duplicate or redundant information.
+Eliminating duplicate or redundant information.
 Eg: How server identifies and drops duplicate packet when recieved.

 - **End Game / End Mode:** To download all end fragments, Bittorrent client sends requests to all of its peers.
 As soon client gets the ending fragment it sends cancel to peers.

+<a name=ft></a>
+### Fault Tolerance
-- **Fault Tolerance:** In cluster of 100 machines, when some machines/disks fail, if system can still respond to client's queries then system is fault tolerant.
+In cluster of 100 machines, when some machines/disks fail, if system can still respond to client's queries then system is fault tolerant.

 - **Flooding:** Searching method in distributed enviornment.
 Node-1 floods data to be searched to all connected nodes.
 Generates Huge traffic.
 To mitigate traffic, TTL can be used.
 - **Free Riding:** Having selfish peers who do not contribute to the [swarm](/System-Design/Scalable/Distributed_Downloading_Systems/BitTorrent/Terms.md) just wanted to take file from swarm.
   - *Solution* Node will only send packet to that whose is in his [Neighbour set(NS)](/System-Design/Scalable/Distributed_Downloading_Systems/BitTorrent/Terms.md)
     - Example: Swarm=User-2...User-10.
 User-1 decides to connect user-2 for file.
 Now User-2 will only send file to user-1 when user-1 is in swarm downloaded from Tracker server.
 It means User-1 is also sending fragments.

+<a name=la></a>
+### Latency
-- **Latency:** Measured as a round trip time ie time taken for packet to reach dest and ACK to come to source again.
+Measured as a round trip time ie time taken for packet to reach dest and ACK to come to source again.

 - **Local Rarest First for Piece Selection**
   - Nodes independently maintains a list of the fragments which are least number of copies amongst [swarm](/System-Design/Scalable/Distributed_Downloading_Systems/BitTorrent/Terms.md).
 Whenever a new client joins in, he is given this list and he starts downloading the rarest fragment.
 - **Mutation?** Writing data from client to server's memory/disk.
 Specifically mutation is an operation that changes the contents or metadata of a data.
 Example: Write, append in distributed file system is a mutation.